peilinye/tp/docs/DeveloperGuide.md

 ![SearchGuestResult](images/SearchGuestResult.png)
 ![SearchRoomResult](images/SearchRoomResult.png)

-The Rooms / Guests that have matchin names will appear in their respective lists.
+The Rooms / Guests that have matching names will appear in their respective lists.

 #### Design considerations: